michaelshumshum/skribbl-io_spamBot/README.md

 - in the script, change the 'driverDirectory' to where your chromedriver is located. i included the driver in here, just put in the directory.

 ## optional stuff
-- you can change the 'playerMinThreshold to whatever player count you want. don't put anything lower than 2 (obviously) or higher than 8 (max players in a game).
+- you can change the 'playerMinThreshold' to whatever player count you want. don't put anything lower than 2 (obviously) or higher than 8 (max players in a game).
 - feel free to change the text it spams, the name of the bot, and the chat it shows.
 - you can disable line 11 if you want to see the game. i have the option so i can free up some ram.